 This RI divorce law article is authored by Rhode Island divorce lawyer, David Slepkow.
-This explains the entire process from finding a lawyer through trial on the merits.
+This explains the entire process from finding a Rhode Island divorce lawyer through a full trial on the merits.

 Finding RI Divorce attorneys